West Bromwich Albion 1-1 Liverpool

 Second Half ends, West Bromwich Albion 1, Liverpool 1.

 Attempt blocked.
-Martin Skrtel (Liverpool) right footed shot from the centre of the box is blocked.
+Salomón Rondón (West Bromwich Albion) right footed shot from outside the box is blocked.

 Booking